JAntn/garbcol/README.md

 ```

-Above, GC might leave temporally p with old value before setting it to zero.
+Above, GC might leave temporally p with old value before setting it to zero (in case it is not changed after being released)

 All containers are shared pointers by default.